NABU

 Behavioural change for sustainability can only be attained in permanent dialogue with politics, business, citizens and NGOs.
 Entrepreneurs are therefore vital partners for corporate responsibility, shaping economies sustainable and environmentally-friendly.

-NABU offers a number of cooperation schemes for business partners ranging from advisory for no-harming practices and low carbon foot print in production and sales to critical public dialogue processes involving politics to long-term partnerships.
+NABU offers a number of cooperation schemes for business partners, ranging from advisory on no-harm practices and low carbon footprint in production and sales, to critical public dialogue processes involving politics, to long-term partnerships.
 NABU's Business Initiative unites medium-sized responsible business partners for exchange, capacity development and cooperation in support of NABU’s international work.

 Within this framework we also started product-based partnership co-financing NABU’s projects around the globe.
 In Ethiopia, for instance, NABU supports green value chains in UNESCO biosphere reserves like Kafa Biosphere Reserve, Sheka Forest Biosphere Reserve and Yayu Coffee Forest Biosphere Reserve.